mdn/stumptown-content/project-docs/javascript-linter-spec.md

 #### prose.\*

-This ingredient enables writers to include extra sections, but ensuring that they always appear in the same place in the page.
+This ingredient enables writers to include extra sections that are not explicitly listed in the recipe, while ensuring that the extra sections always appear in the same place in the page.
 To satisfy this ingredient: if the page contains any `<h2>` headings that are not expected by the recipe, then they must appear at the point in the page that the `prose.*` ingredient is listed in the recipe.

 ### Data ingredients